rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ## Performance tips

-- It is highly recommended specifying [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) in order to narrow down the search to specific time range.
+- It is highly recommended to specify a [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) in order to narrow down the search to a specific time range.
-- It is highly recommended specifying [stream filter](https://docs.victoriametrics.com/victorialogs/logsql/#stream-filter) in order to narrow down the search to specific [log streams](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields).
+- It is highly recommended to specify a [stream filter](https://docs.victoriametrics.com/victorialogs/logsql/#stream-filter) in order to narrow down the search to specific [log streams](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields).
-- It is recommended specifying [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) you need in query results with the [`fields` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#fields-pipe), if the selected log entries contain big number of fields, which aren't interesting to you.
+- It is recommended to specify the [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) you need in query results with the [`fields` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#fields-pipe), if the selected log entries contain a large number of fields that aren't interesting to you.
   This saves disk read IO and CPU time needed for reading and unpacking all the log fields from disk.
 - Move faster filters such as [word filter](https://docs.victoriametrics.com/victorialogs/logsql/#word-filter) and [phrase filter](https://docs.victoriametrics.com/victorialogs/logsql/#phrase-filter) to the beginning of the query.